Substra/substrafl/benchmark/camelyon/README.md

 The local benchmark aims at comparing the execution time between

-- a connectlib fed avg experiment (with substra debug mode as a backend)
+- a substrafl fed avg experiment (with substra debug mode as a backend)
 - a pure torch implementation of a fed avg experiment

 Substra local mode can be chosen from the CLI: